I'm not a writer by any means, but these are the three main reasons I write

 2) My sanity - I don't give a damn who you are, you've dealt with some level of personal shit if you've been on this Earth long enough.
 Suffering is woven into the fabric of the human story.
 Every single one of us better be doing what we can to stay mentally fit as we face our challenges.
 I smoke, build businesses, have sex, consume positivity, write, and spend time with my family - obviously not necessarily in that order.
 Take any one of those things away from my routine and short-term chaos will follow.
 The writing helps me be more aware of how f*cked up I really am so I can actually address my shortfalls.
 If it all stays in my head, its normal.
 They keyboard pulls out the relevant.
 I just happen to do it in public, because why the fuck not?
 I'm not that special.
 I may be foolish, but not special.
 My story is a story of confusion and discovery.
 Isn't that everyone's story?

 3) My marriage - I adopted writing as a practice when I noticed my wife's blog.
 When she became frustrated in our marriage or with life in general, she would write about it.
-It was therapeutic, and quickly became clear to me that it was a better way to deal with disappointment than my methods of self-medication and avoidance.
+It was therapeutic, and quickly became clear to me writing was a better way to deal with disappointment than my methods of self-medication and avoidance.
 So I tried it out.
 I feel like I'm still trying.
 We just decided to try together on the same site.
 Just like our marriage is simply us trying our definition of it.
 No one's written the book on our marriage, but we're going to do just that.
 Having common interests shows how well we work together toward the shared goal of our best life possible.
 Plus, she's just a dope writer.
 May your spouse show you a better way to live as well.

 So I wouldn't insult writers by calling myself one.
 I happen to write, because I can't drop bars like K. Dot, or carry a tune like John Legend.
 So I write.
+I exhale.
+And Repeat.

 Because who are the kids going to listen to?
 I guess me if it isn't you.